intel-lab-lkp/linux/Documentation/trace/fprobe.rst

 after the register_fprobe() is called and before it returns.
 See Documentation/trace/ftrace.rst.

-Also, the unregister_fprobe() will guarantee that both enter and exit handlers are no longer being called by functions after unregister_fprobe() returns as same as unregister_ftrace_function().
+Also, the `unregister_fprobe_sync()` will guarantee that both enter and exit handlers are no longer being called by functions after it returns.
+On the other hand, `unregister_fprobe()` does not wait for the RCU grace period, so handlers might still be running on other CPUs for a short time after it returns.
+This is useful when you unregister multiple fprobes in a batch to avoid waiting for the RCU grace period for each one.

 The fprobe entry/exit handler
 =============================